SixLabors/ImageSharp/README.md

 ### Manual build

-If you prefer, you can compile ImageProcessor yourself (please do and help!), you'll need:
+If you prefer, you can compile ImageProcessorCore yourself (please do and help!), you'll need:

 - Visual Studio 2015 (or above)
 - The [Windows 10 development tools](https://dev.windows.com/en-us/downloads) - Click `Get Visual Studio Community`.